jellydn/blog/posts/til-39-how-to-fix-not-a-test-file-error-with-vim-test.md

 ---
-date: 03/13/2023 9:56 PM +0800
+date: '03/13/2023 9:56 PM +0800'
 tag:
     - lazyvim
     - nvim
     - vim-test
     - ide
 author: Dung Huynh
-hero_image: '/static/til.jpeg'
+hero_image: /static/til.jpeg
 title: '#TIL 39 - How to fix "Not a test file" error with vim-test'
-description:
+description: >-
-    'Vim-test plugin has not supported on large project or monorepo yet.
+    Vim-test plugin has not supported on large project or monorepo yet.
+A lot of issues on Github. e.g: "Not a test file" error when running any of the test command.
-    A lot of issues on Github. e.g: "Not a test file" error when running any of the test command.'
+_template: post
 ---

 Hi all,